cristinalom/coordinista-service/README.md

-# coordinista-service
+# Coordinista-service
-REST API Documentation for Coordinista, an outfit-coordinating app
+API documentation for Coordinista, an outfit-coordinating REST API application.